kolinko/myDasm/readme.md

 Solididty Disassembler
 ======================

+contact Dave Appleton : dave@akomba.com

 Geth includes a disassembler but annoyingly, like most solidity disassemblers, the addresses are in decimal.

 This prompted me to fix it - which was surprisingly easy as long as you have geth installed because geth does most of the work for you.

 I had been intending to remove the necessity for geth but since I intend to allow it to slurp contracts from the blockchain, I may still need it.
 Decide later.
 Maybe we need two versions :-)

+By the way - it can die on the last opcode.
+Will fix.
+Sometime.

 Why?
 ---